 I am proud to be a member of the open source community.
-I am especially proud when I can use open source to do something really unexpected, like getting my daughter all excited about doing something just a little bit batty, making a promise of success, and then, delivering on that promise, in spades.
+I am especially proud when I can use open source to do something really unexpected, like getting my daughter all excited about doing something just a little bit batty

 Yes, my evenings and weekends this week were a wonderful chance to probe, yet again, the amazing depth and diversity that is the world of open source.
 And a wonderful opportunity to use open source to share with my daughter, yet again, a deeper understanding of the amazing diversity of the world in which we live.

 And for those of you who click through to the above blog postings, I'd like to give a special shout out to the R community

 .
 I sent out an email a little before 2AM central European time with a patch I created for the sound